awsdocs/aws-rust-developer-guide-v1/doc_source/retries.md

 This section describes how to modify the SDK to customize the number of times the SDK attempts a request before abandoning the request\.

-By default the SDK attempts a request two times before abandoning the request\.
-You can specify the number of retries by using an environment variable, the credentials file, or as an argument when constructing the client\.
-You must set the maximum number of retries to a value greater than zero, otherwise, the SDK panics\.
-If you set the maximum number of retries to 1, the SDK does not retry the request\.
+By default the SDK attempts a request three times before abandoning the request\.
+You can specify the number of attempts by using an environment variable, the credentials file, or as an argument when constructing the client\.
+You must set the maximum number of attempts to a value greater than zero, otherwise, the SDK panics\.
+If you set the maximum number of attempts to 1, the SDK does not retry the request\.

 ## Environment variable<a name="retries_env"></a>